There are Christians who do not believe that Jesus existed before He was born as a human being. This article shows that Jesus:

 “God so loved the world, that He gave His only begotten Son” (John 3:16)

-One hears many times the view that Jesus became God’s begotten Son when He was born as a human.
+It is sometimes said that Jesus became God’s begotten Son when He was born as a human.
 But John 3:16 indicates that He was God’s only begotten Son even prior to His birth as a human being.

 He was sent by God.

 “...
-God did: sending his own Son in the likeness of sinful flesh and as an offering for sin” (Romans 8:3).
+God did: sending his own Son

-“The Word became fleshand made his dwelling among us” (John 1:14, NIV).
+and made his dwelling among us” (John 1:14, NIV).

 “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh” (2 John 1:7).